 Because of its simplicity, versatility and speed, NinjaTrader is our recommended trading platform.
-NinjaTrader supports stocks, futures, and forex and is used for advanced charting, market analytics, trading system development, and trade simulation.
+NinjaTrader supports stocks, futures, and forex.
+This platform is used for advanced charting, market analytics, trading system development, and trade simulation.
 This is all offered for free – you only have to pay for NinjaTrader when you're ready to go live.
-Pricing for NinjaTrader starts from $50 per month and hundreds of brokerages worldwide are supported (many of these brokers will also provide you a complimentary data feed).
+NinjaTrader offers pricing models in lease and lifetime formats.
 NinjaTrader also conducts weekly webinars where you can learn how to use the software along with the video library.
 Click here for our Get Started Trading Guide, which includes a NinjaTrader download link.

 This term refers to managing the placement of orders, profit targets, stop losses, contract amount, etc. in real-time or as provided by a system.
 Trade management is incredibly important, as it ultimately dictates the profit and loss of each trade.
 At Day Trade to Win, we let the volatility of the markets tell us how much to risk.

-Our definition of front running refers to a tactic to increase chances of order fullfillment by entering a trade before and in front of all other traders waiting to be filled at the specific price in order to ensure a fill.
-Execution is processed on a first-come, first-served basis.
+Our definition of front running refers to a tactic to increase chances of order fullfillment by entering a trade before and in front of other traders.
+Orders are processed on a first-come, first-served basis.
 In some of our methods, we look to receive fills one tick "in front" of the normally desired value.
 Since we are not brokers, our version of front running is based on a reasonable expectation of where price is headed based on our trading methods.
 Our definition differs from the textbook version that states front running is the questionable practice of a broker executing order for his or her own account based on advance knowledge of pending customer orders, thus resulting in an unfair advantage.
 Click here for a video on front running.